Online Degrees & Certificates

 - CSU General Education Breadth Requirements or the *Intersegmental Genearl Education Transfer Curriculum (IGETC) 49-58 units (full certification is required)

-- Core and suppport courses (26-28 units *, of which 18-24 units may satisfy the GE requirement)
+- Core courses (26-28 units**, of which 20 units may satisfy the GE requirement)

 - Transferable electives necessary to meet the 90-unit minimum requirement